DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - 🔴**Software as a Service (SaaS)**: Delivers software applications over the internet on a subscription basis.
 Examples: Google Workspace (formerly G Suite), Microsoft Office 365, Salesforce.
         - 🔔Cloud Service Provider (CSP): Provides access to the software application over the internet.
 Manages all underlying infrastructure and resources required to deliver the application.
 Manages updates, patches, and maintenance of the application.
 Ensures security and privacy of customer data stored within the application.
         - 🔔Customer: Configures application settings and user preferences within the provided interface.
 Manages user data and ensures compliance with data protection regulations.
 Manages user access controls and permissions within the application.
 Integrates the SaaS application with other enterprise systems if necessary.
 The SaaS model gives the organization the least control, and the cloud service provider (CSP) is responsible for all maintenance.
+Customer would still be responsible for identity and access management, as they would need to permit employees to access resources and manage logins, permissions, and passwords.
+The company would still be responsible for the users and endpoints being used to access the data now stored in the cloud.

     - 🔴**Function as a Service (FaaS)**: Serverless computing model where developers execute functions in response to events.
 Examples: AWS Lambda, Azure Functions, Google Cloud Functions.
         - 🔔Cloud Service Provider (CSP): Executes functions in response to events or triggers.
 Ensures scalability and availability of the serverless execution environment.
 Manages performance metrics and response times for function executions.
 Implements security controls around function execution and data handling.